Watchtower Protest is now Ballard Property Tax Protest. The same great, personalized service you expect.

 Collin County valuations rely heavily on mass appraisal models that could overstate market value.

-Collin County Property Tax Protest Timeline
+Collin County Property Tax Protest Timeline for 2026

 Typical Collin County protest flow: